Orchestre Sinza Kotoko: Impact on the soukous movement and international recognition

-As soukous gained traction during the 1970s, amateur bands began to proliferate in Brazzaville's working-class neighborhoods and educational institutions.
-Groups such as Ndimbola Lokolé (with Aurlus Mabélé), Zimbabwe (with Soum Carol), Shamanga (featuring Papito and Mopero Wa Maloba), and Super Tembessa (with Cé Cé Célina), along with school-based bands like Les Techniciens, ChantaBouita, Groupe Rouge (known for their hit "Vietnam"), and Les Chaminadiens, drew inspiration from the band's style.
+As soukous gained traction during the 1970s, amateur bands began to proliferate in Brazzaville's working-class quarters and educational institutions.
+Groups such as Ndimbola Lokolé (with Aurlus Mabélé), Zimbabwe (with Soum Carol), Shamanga (featuring Papito and Mopero Wa Maloba), and Super Tembessa (with Cé Cé Célina), along with school-based bands like Les Techniciens, Chanta Bouita, Groupe Rouge (known for their hit "Vietnam"), and Les Chaminadiens, drew inspiration from the band's style.
 However, cultural suppression by the Union of Socialist Congolese Youth (UJSC), an organ of the Congolese Party of Labour, restricted artistic freedom and stifled the creative growth of many emerging acts.
-This political climate contributed to the spread of soukous across the Congo River, where Kinshasa-based orchestras such as Bella Bella and Zaïko Langa Langa adopted and commercialized the style.
+This contributed to the spread of soukous across the Congo River, where Kinshasa-based bands such as Bella Bella and Zaïko Langa Langa adopted and commercialized the style.
 During this period, Orchestre Sinza Kotoko maintained a robust lineup, including key figures like Kimbembe, Gabriel Dianzolo "ya Gaby" (bandleader and acoustic guitar), Miguel Samba (bass), Makosso (acoustic guitar), Erouet Nkounkou (drums), saxophonists Atos and José Mabélé, and additional performers such as Alphonse Lucas Bahouka, Anatole Bokassa, Michel Mampouya, Fidèle Samba, and Yacinthe Malonga.

 In 1973, they represented the Republic of the Congo at the inaugural Pan-African Youth Festival (Festival panafricain de la jeunesse) in Tunis.
 Their performance captivated audiences and earned them the gold medal in the presence of international stars like Tabu Ley Rochereau and Afrisa International.
-During the event, singers Ange Linaud Ndjendo and Théo Théophile Bitsikou of the Nzoi orchestra joined the band on stage.
-Following their triumphant return from Tunis, the band relocated from its original base in Ouénzé to the Pigalle bar in Bacongo, the current site of the Total Market (marché total).
-In 1975, a major blow struck the band with the departure of Moutouari, who left to form his own group, Les Sossa.
-The band's musical influence even extended beyond the Congo; Nigerian-Cameroonian musician Prince Nico Mbarga cited Kimbembe's guitar playing as a key inspiration for his 1976 critically acclaimed hit "Sweet Mother", performed with Rocafil Jazz.
+During the event, singers Ange Linaud Ndjendo and Théo Théophile Bitsikou of the band Nzoi joined them on stage.
+After their triumphant return from Tunis, they relocated from their original base in Ouénzé to the Pigalle bar in Bacongo, the current site of the Total Market (marché total).
+In 1975, a major blow struck the band with the departure of Moutouari, who left to form his own band, Les Sossa.
+Orchestre Sinza Kotoko's musical influence even extended beyond the Congo; Nigerian-Cameroonian musician Prince Nico Mbarga cited Kimbembe's guitar playing as a key inspiration for his 1976 hit "Sweet Mother", performed with Rocafil Jazz.
 Ossinondé stated that the band has been defunct since the 1980s.